HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 ## On Your Turn
 You take two actions per round.

-Move to an adjacent zone, Strike, trip, get infront of an ally, fetch an item.
+Move to an adjacent zone, Strike, trip, get infront of an ally, fetch an item, or raise a shield.
 You may only Strike once.

 Get creative.
 ## Attacking